frenck/spook/README.md

 # About

 Hi!
 I'm Spook 👻 and I'm a custom integration for use with Home Assistant.
-I will extend your Home Assistant instance with a huge set of scary powerfull tools. 🛠️
+I will extend your Home Assistant instance with a huge set of scary powerful tools. 🛠️

 [Learn all about me in the extensive documentation](https://spook.frenck.dev/)